cdpxe/CCEAP/documentation/README.md

 * [Interpacket Times](http://ih-patterns.blogspot.de/p/blog-page_40.html)
 * [Rate/Throughput](http://ih-patterns.blogspot.de/p/p9.html), indirectly supported via the *Interpacket Time* Pattern

+An explanation of how each pattern is addressed by CCEAP can moreover be found in our CCS'16 poster (Wendzel and Mazurczyk, 2016), cf. `Further Reading/Publications on CCEAP' section at the end of the document.

 ## Further Reading

+**Publications on CCEAP:**

+- S. Wendzel and W. Mazurczyk: An Educational Network Protocol for Covert Channel Analysis Using Patterns (poster), in Proc.
+ACM CCS, 2016.
+You can already download the [conference poster](https://github.com/cdpxe/CCEAP/blob/master/documentation/CCS16_poster_(improved).pdf).

 **Publications on Information Hiding Patterns:**